Tanveernz/tanveernz/README.md

 👋 Hi, I'm Tanveer Nawaz

 🚀 I'm a passionate DevOps Engineer who loves automation, scalability, and continuous improvement.
-💻 With a background in Full Stack Development, I bridge the gap between code and infrastructure — ensuring smooth, reliable deployments.
+💻 With a background in Full Stack Development, I bridge the gap between code and infrastructure  ensuring smooth, reliable deployments.

 🧠 About Me

-🌱 Currently learning and building with Docker, Kubernetes, CI/CD, and Cloud Platforms (AWS/Azure) 🛠️ Hands-on with infrastructure as code (Terraform, Ansible) and monitoring tools (Prometheus, Grafana) 💡 Strong believer in “Automate Everything” and “Learn by Doing” 🎯 Goal:DevOps Engineer skilled in both development and deployment 📫 Reach me at: tanveernawaz@outlook.com
+🌱 Currently learning and building with Docker, Kubernetes, CI/CD, and Cloud Platforms (AWS/Azure) 🛠️ Hands-on with infrastructure as code (Terraform, Ansible) and monitoring tools (Prometheus, Grafana) 💡 Strong believer in “Automate Everything” and “Learn by Doing” 🎯 DevOps Engineer skilled in both development and deployment 📫 Reach me at: tanveernawaz@outlook.com

 ⚒️ Tech Stack